 Incidentally, if you haven’t already developed a forecast for your business, now’s the time to do that.
 It’s important here to differentiate strategic forecasting from the typical annual budgeting process.
 When you’re building a dashboard for your business and you set revenue targets to reach, you’re building a strategic forecast.
 The annual budget is different—that’s more about setting spending boundaries.

 Both are important but remember: Your forecast defines what success looks like.

 If all of this talk of forecasting seems a little intimidating, consider working with an accountant or strategic advisor.
 We’ve got a directory of certified advisors who can help with both forecasting and setting up your business dashboard.

-3. Graphs and visuals tell a story (quickly)
+4. Graphs and visuals tell a quick and convincing story

 If there’s one thing many of us entrepreneurs have in common, it’s that we didn’t go into business because of our love for spreadsheets and financial reports.

 That’s completely fine because as it turns out, charts and graphs are significantly easier to interpret than numbers.
 Want an example?